 How much did more broccoli did they eat?
 Children who watched adults show positive responses ate more than twice as much raw broccoli.

-These findings indicate that parents can enhance veggie acceptance when they lead by example.
-Parents who convey their positive experiences with veggies at the table may lower their children’s resistance to trying and eating vegetables.
+These findings indicate that parents can enhance vegetable acceptance when they lead by example.
+Parents who convey their positive experiences with vegetables at the table may lower their children’s resistance to trying and eating vegetables.

 Our children are growing up in a media-saturated environment.
 When you show your children enjoyment of vegetables, you help to counter the food ads your kids see every day.
 Billions are spent on food ads targeting kids because it works.
 Brand preferences start young, so companies are eager to secure future consumers with youth-specific advertisements.